kevinbeaty/any-promise/README.md

   - [rsvp](https://github.com/tildeio/rsvp.js)
   - [when](https://github.com/cujojs/when)
   - [q](https://github.com/kriskowal/q)

+If no library is installed, attempts to export the global `Promise` (native or polyfill).
+The `browserify` version will always export the the global `Promise`, so polyfill as necessary.

 If you have multiple libraries installed (e.g. for testing), and would like to specify one you can use the `PROMISE_IMPL` env variable.